Emirati prosecutors investigating Dubai's Union Properties

 A statement carried by the state-run WAM news agency said the investigation involved allegations of the firm selling property at less than its real value and hiding the name of the beneficiary of the sale, as well as forging documents and other violations.

-Union Properties, known for building Dubai Motor City, did not immediately respond to a request for comment.
+Union Properties, known for building Dubai Motor City, did not immediately respond to requests for comment.

+A stock market filing by Union Properties suggested the sale may have involved a March 2020 transaction in which a woman named Amna al-Hammadi purchased a property for 30 million dirhams ($8.1 million) that had been earlier valued at 49.5 million dirhams ($13.4 million).

+A top Union Properties official, chairman Khalifa al-Hammadi, shares the woman's last name.
+It wasn't immediately clear if the two were related.